 Sponsored by the Office of Continuing Medical Education and UC Davis School of Medicine

-AMA PRA Category 1 credit acceptable for multidisciplinary team members
+AMA PRA Category 1 Credit acceptable for multidisciplinary team members

-Physician Assistant: The National Commission on Certification of Physician Assistants (NCCPA) states that AMA PRA Category 1 Credits™ are acceptable for continuing medical education requirements for recertification.
+PHYSICIAN ASSISTANT: The National Commission on Certification of Physician Assistants (NCCPA) states that AMA PRA Category 1 Credits™ are acceptable for continuing medical education requirements for recertification.

-Veterinarians: DVM in California are authorized by the California Veterinary Medicine Board to claim AMA PRA Category 1 Credits™ from CME providers accredited by the ACCME.
+VETERINARIANS: DVM in California are authorized by the California Veterinary Medicine Board to claim AMA PRA Category 1 Credits™ from CME providers accredited by the ACCME.

 This course is designed to change the inter-professional health care team member’s knowledge and competence in the area of integrating quality improvement components into one’s professional practice.

 As a result of this activity, participant evaluations and an annual assessment survey of healthcare professionals, the need for cutting edge information about quality integration into health systems has been identified.
 The activity is knowledge based and designed to change the health care professional’s performance in areas identified in the needs assessments, including options and opportunities for quality integration activities within a hospital, individual practice or health system.
-Faculty presenting and interacting with participants at this activity have been selected on the basis of their clinical and research experience and academic excellence.

 At the end of the program, participants should be able to:

-3) Describe the importance of inter-professional education and collaborative practice as approaches to improve quality and safety in healthcare.
+- Describe the importance of inter-professional education and collaborative practice as approaches to improve quality and safety in healthcare.

-7) Describe quality patient care from the person and family perspective.
+- Describe quality patient care from the person and family perspective.